mdx-js/mdx/packages/remark-mdx/readme.md

 Typically though, you’d want to move a layer up: `@mdx-js/mdx`.
 That package is the core compiler for turning MDX into JavaScript which gives you the most control.
-Or even higher: if you’re using a bundler (webpack, rollup, esbuild), or a site builder (gatsby, next) or build system (vite, snowpack) which comes with a bundler, you’re better off using an integration: see [§ Integrations][integrations].
+Or even higher: if you’re using a bundler (webpack, Rollup, esbuild), or a site builder (Gatsby, Next.js) or build system (Vite, WMR) which comes with a bundler, you’re better off using an integration: see [§ Integrations][integrations].